GuinaF2/Gerenciamento-de-Memoria---SO/README.md

     * A theoretical analysis of stack vs. heap performance.
     * A program that measures and compares the time taken to allocate and deallocate millions of variables on the stack versus the heap.

-6.  **Bonus: LRU Page Replacement Algorithm:**
-    * An implementation of the **Least Recently Used (LRU)** page replacement algorithm.
-    * A comparative analysis against the FIFO implementation from Q3, focusing on page fault rates.

 ---

 ## 📁 Repository Structure